What You Will Find in This Post

-Jimi Hendrix spent a little time there back in the day (1969) when Essaouira was just a blip on the hippy trail.
-Maybe it was the fact that he died the following year, that kept Jimi alive in the collective memory of the town.
-Although the legend lingers, the Purple Haze has long gone, superseded by blue.
+Jimi Hendrix spent a little time here back in the day (1969) when Essaouira was a port on the hippy trail.
+Maybe it was that Jimmy died shortly after, but his Essaouira connection is remembered.

 I wonder if the youngest fishermen gets the job of cook.

 Tea is the drink of choice in Morocco.

 Essaouira has a huge cat population and they don’t stray far from the carts.
 They are quite well mannered and wait for the fishermen to throw them tidbits.

 Supratours (Government Owned) run comfortable air-conditioned coaches from Marrakech to Essaouira.

 The 3 hour trip with one comfort/food stop represents good value.
 The tickets are Flexible and able to be refunded in person.
 If you have purchased on line you must print it out and take it in.
 100% refund up to the night before and 80% refund to the time of travel on ticket.